 Thunder claps in the distance and large, dry hail clinks off metal scraps in the yard outside Amin-Erdene’s ger, which her family rents in the Songino Khairkhan district — the “ger district” — of Ulaanbaatar.
 Strong wind gusts keep blowing their door open, wasting heat before it creaks shut again.
 Only a padlock will keep it firmly closed.

 In this community, families of 10 or 11 people may live together in a single ger roughly the size of a small living room in the U.S. There are no partitions.
-It is just one single room with a woodstove in the center and a hole in the roof to let smoke out and daylight in.
+It is just one single room with a coal-burning stove in the center and a hole in the roof to let smoke out and daylight in.
 They have no plumbing, no central heating.

 And nowhere to go to be alone.